booch/presentations/Nothing-Is-Easy/slides.md

 ???

+* We can't always get rid of a `nil` so easily

 * The 1st example is more explicit
     * It's more clear that we're checking for `nil`
-* The 2nd example is more *idiomatic*, more concise, and more readable
+* The 2nd example is more _idiomatic_, more concise, and more readable
     * Community standards prefer `if` over `unless`
         * Because `unless` is usually harder to read and understand
     * We think of `if user` as "if there is a user"